Playtech Advances Share Buyback Program to Support Employee Incentives - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Playtech plc announced the purchase of 129,989 of its own shares on the London Stock Exchange as part of a £43.7 million share buyback program.
-These shares will be transferred to the company’s Employee Benefit Trust to fund employee share schemes, maintaining the total number of shares and voting rights.
-This strategic move reflects Playtech’s commitment to enhancing shareholder value and supporting its employee incentive programs.
+Playtech plc has announced the purchase of 204,592 ordinary shares as part of its £43.7 million share buyback program, which began on 25 September 2025.
+These shares are being transferred to the company’s Employee Benefit Trust to fund awards under employee share schemes, keeping the total number of shares in issue and voting rights unchanged at 309,294,243.
+This strategic move aims to support employee incentives while maintaining shareholder interests.

-The most recent analyst rating on (GB:PTEC) stock is a Buy with a £405.00 price target.
+The most recent analyst rating on (GB:PTEC) stock is a Hold with a £282.00 price target.
 To see the full list of analyst forecasts on Playtech stock, see the GB:PTEC Stock Forecast page.

 Spark’s Take on GB:PTEC Stock